Seldovia, Alaska: In fiction

-In children adventure book Pugs of the Frozen North by Philip Reeve and Sarah McIntyre, name, description and visual depiction of the town Snowdovia is based on that of Seldovia.
+In children adventure book Pugs of the Frozen North by Philip Reeve and Sarah McIntyre, name, description, and visual depiction of the town Snowdovia is based on that of Seldovia.

+A chapter book for elementary students, Seldovia Sam and the Very Large Clam written by Susan Woodward Springer, is based on the adventures of fictional a boy and his family in Seldovia.
+There are four books in this series, including Seldovia Sam and the Wildfire Escape; Seldovia Sam and the Sea Otter Rescue, and Seldovia Sam and the Blueberry Bear.